A search for $\mu^+\to e^+\gamma$ with the first dataset of the MEG II experiment: The MEG II experiment

 The highly integrated trigger and data acquisition system called WaveDAQ~\cite{francesconi2023wavedaq} is based on WaveDREAM modules.
 They make use of the DRS4 chip to digitise the signals from the detectors at 1.4 GSPS (1.2 GSPS for CDCH) sampling speed.
 The waveforms are then analysed offline to extract time and amplitude information with high precision.

-The trigger for \megp\ events is based on the online estimate of $\egamma$ with the LXe detector, the relative time between the positron and the $\photon$-ray $T_{\positron\photon}$ measured by the LXe and the pTC and on the direction match measured by the same detectors.
-The absence of previous data to be used for tuning the trigger settings limited the overall trigger efficiency to $\varepsilon_\mathrm{TRG} = \SI{80(1)}{\percent}$ in the dataset of the analysis presented here.
+The trigger for \megp\ events is based on the online estimate of $\egamma$ with the LXe detector, on the relative time between the positron and the $\photon$-ray $T_{\positron\photon}$ measured by the LXe and the pTC and on the direction match measured by the same detectors. { Trigger parameters had to be tuned during data taking.
+In addition, they depend on $R_\mu$ and must be recalculated separately for each beam rate.
+The time needed to reach a satisfactory tuning limited the average trigger efficiency to $\varepsilon_\mathrm{TRG} = \SI{80(1)}{\percent}$ in the analysis of the dataset presented here.
+On the basis of the past experience we expect for the following runs $\varepsilon_\mathrm{TRG}$ to be close to \SI{95}{\percent}. }

-The apparatus requires constant monitoring and calibrations.
-Dedicate instrumentation has been developed, such as: a Cockroft--Walton accelerator, a neutron generator, LED and $\alpha$-particles submerged in liquid xenon for LXe detector energy calibration, a laser system for pTC timing calibration and photo cameras for measuring precisely the target position \cite{calibration_cw,Signorelli:2015,laserpTC,Palo:2019gzw,Cavoto:2020etw}.
+The apparatus requires constant monitoring and calibrations. { Dedicated} instrumentation has been developed, such as: { dedicated runs with a $\pi^-$ beam producing photons through the charge-exchange (CEX) reaction $\pi^- + p \to \pi^0(\gamma \gamma) + n$}, a Cockroft--Walton accelerator (CW), a neutron generator, LED and $\alpha$-particles submerged in liquid xenon for LXe detector energy calibration; a laser system for pTC timing calibration; photo cameras for measuring precisely the target position \cite{calibration_cw,Signorelli:2015,laserpTC,Palo:2019gzw,Cavoto:2020etw}.

-A right-handed, Cartesian coordinate system is adopted, with the $z$ axis along the beam direction and the $y$-axis vertical and pointing upward.
 For the LXe, a local system of curvilinear coordinates $(u,v,w)$ is also used, where $u$ and $v$ are tangent to the cylindrical inner surface of the calorimeter (with $u$ parallel to $z$) and $w$ is the depth inside the liquid xenon fiducial volume.